usfcs-scholars/usfcs-scholars.github.io/README.md

 # Community Engaged Scholars

-Website for the Community Engaged Scholars in Computer Science program at the University of San Francisco.
+Website for the Community Engaged Scholars in Computer Science scholarship program at the University of San Francisco.

 #### Contact